Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "...Are they... dimmer?!"

 "They only look that way.
-Light is…a thing.
+Light is... a thing.
 It flows from place to place.
 The shield uses some of the light that crosses it to make its magic work.
 It’s only a little but it’s enough to notice."

 The Given-Men shifted uncomfortably.
 Vemik understood.
-To take *light* was…
+To take *light* was...

 "Walsh told me of this, once," Yan said after a moment.
 "It really *is* a thing, then."